NHS Information Authority: Programs

 In 2002, the NHS National Programme for IT (NPfIT) was announced by the Department of Health, initially to work with the NHSIA to deliver the Healthcare IT for the 21st Century white paper.
 The programme was hosted by the NHSIA.

+Closure

 In 2004, it was announced that as part of an initiative to cut costs and numbers of Arms Length Bodies (ALB's), the NHSIA would be abolished and its work would be divided between the National Programme for IT, which would become a unit with the Department of Health known as NHS Connecting for Health, and a newly created Information Centre for Health and Social Care (known as the NHS Information Centre (NHSIC) and since renamed the Health and Social Care Information Centre and trading as NHS Digital (NHSD)).